newyork-anthonyng/notes/book_notes/building_wealth_one_house_at_a_time.md

 Page 21

 What does it mean to refinance your house?
+    You get a new mortgage on your house.
+You use the funds from the new mortgage to pay off the outstanding balance of your original mortgage.
+You might want to refinance if the new mortgage has better terms (lower interest rates, longer term, etc.) than your original mortgage.

 Page 22

 Get good financing and good tenants with low operating costs.
 - good financing means long term, fixed interest loans
 - good tenants are long term tenants who will take care of property
 - low operating costs includes: property taxes, insurance, and maintenance costs